literallybenjam/ebi-js/README.md

 - `<sub>` elements are represented with `\\_[…]`
 - `<sup>` elements are represented with `\\^[…]`

-Tables are currently not displayed in EXPORT.js.
+Tables are currently not displayed well in EXPORT.js.
 Other elements may be rendered in harder-to-describe ways; for example, definition lists.

 ## Endmatter: